Unto Parvilahti: SS career

 Parvilahti was active in promoting the interests of SS volunteers even after his imprisonment.
-In the photo, from the left, Aarne Roiha, General Felix Steiner and Parvilahti at Malmi Airport in August 1956.
+In the photo, from the right, Aarne Roiha, General Felix Steiner and Parvilahti at Malmi Airport in August 1956.

 In the spring of 1941, Boman joined the Finnish Waffen-SS volunteer battalion, to which Lindqvist recruited him.
-In his memoirs, Boman said that he heard about the recruitment of volunteers in March 1941 at a meeting of the Finnish People's Organisation and that he was immediately eager to go.
+In his memoirs, Boman said that he heard about the recruitment of volunteers in March 1941 at a meeting of the FFO and that he was immediately eager to go.
 At the age of 33, Boman was one of the oldest Finnish SS volunteers.
 His enlistment was not hindered by the fact that, according to his military card, in 1927 he had been offered exemption from military service due to bone infection in his left ankle.
 He was one of the four hundred so-called "men of the division", who, due to their previous war experience, were placed in small groups in the SS Division Wiking already in the attack phase of summer 1941, while the majority of Finnish volunteers were still in training.

 Boman participated in the battles of the German Eastern Front in Ukraine in June–July 1941.
 When investigating the possible role of Finnish SS men in killing Jews outside the battles, Boman's name has also come up.
 He is said to have burned down one synagogue, possibly in early July in or near the village of Ozerna near Tarnopol, around the same time as the Germans massacred the village's Jewish residents.
-According to one information, Boman would also have photographed the executions carried out by the Germans.
-According to historian Lars Westerlund, Boman probably participated in the atrocities, although there is no definite information about this.
+According to one source, Boman would also have photographed the executions carried out by the Germans.
+Historian Lars Westerlund believes Boman probably participated in the atrocities, although there is no definite information about this.